Core i7-9700K vs Core i9-11950H

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i9-11950H is the better fit.
+For streaming, content creation, and heavier multitasking, Core i9-11950H is the stronger fit.
 You are getting 43.8% better PassMark, backed by 8 cores and 16 threads.
-It also carries the larger cache pool with 100% larger total L3 cache (24 MB vs 12 MB).
+It also has the larger cache pool with 100% larger total L3 cache (24 MB vs 12 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i9-11950H is the smarter buy by a wide margin for a fresh build.
-Core i9-11950H is at an unclear MSRP at unclear MSRP versus $385 MSRP, and it gives you a 11.6% average FPS lead across 4 shared CPU game tests in our data.
-Core i7-9700K only looks stronger on raw value math because it is extremely cheap, but that is mostly used-market pricing on an obsolete 2018 platform.
-Even with 100.0% better value on paper (37.4 vs 0.0 PassMark/$), it really only makes sense as a very cheap stopgap or a niche existing-platform option for someone already on LGA1151.
+Core i9-11950H is still the much better call for a fresh build.
+Core i9-11950H comes in at an unclear MSRP at unclear MSRP versus $385 MSRP, and it still gives you 43.8% better PassMark.
+Core i7-9700K only looks stronger on raw value math because it is extremely cheap, but that usually means used-market pricing on an obsolete 2018 platform.
+Even with 100.0% better value on paper (37.4 vs 0.0 PassMark/$), it really only makes sense as a cheap stopgap or a niche existing-platform option for someone already on LGA1151.

 Which one is more future-proof for 2026 and beyond?